 Best smart locks Android Central 2022

-Whether you're tired of losing your keys, you're already in the process of automating your home, or you're setting up a B&B, a vital part of the process is choosing a smart lock that fits your needs.
+Whether you're tired of losing your keys, you're already in the process of automating your home, or you're setting up a B&B, a vital part of the process is choosing the best smart locks that fit your needs.
 There are plenty of different smart locks to choose from, each with its own unique abilities.
 For instance, August and Yale smart locks now support features such as remote biometric verification.
 Though there are some great picks out there for securing your home, the best smart lock is one of the highest-ranked August Smart Locks, the August Wi-Fi Smart Lock (4th Gen), thanks to its fantastic reputation and easy, hub-less setup.

 - Best built-in alarm: Schlage Camelot Connect - Aged Bronze